romulobrandino/AZ/Labs/Templates/Azure_Resource_Manager.md

 * Start with a template you or your team built that serves a similar purpose.
 * Start with an Azure Quickstart template.
 You'll see how in the next part.

 No matter your approach, writing a template involves working with a text editor.
-You can bring your favorite editor, but Visual Studio Code's Azure Resource Manager Tools extension is specially designed for the task of creating templates.
+You can bring your favorite editor, but Visual Studio Code's [Azure Resource Manager Tools extension](https://marketplace.visualstudio.com/items?itemName=msazurermtools.azurerm-vscode-tools) is specially designed for the task of creating templates.
 This extension makes it easier to navigate your template code and provides autocompletion for many common tasks.

-As you explore and write your templates, you'll want to refer to the documentation to understand what resource types are available and how to use them.
+As you explore and write your templates, you'll want to [refer to the documentation](https://docs.microsoft.com/en-us/azure/templates) to understand what resource types are available and how to use them.

+Check your knowledge
+1. *Declarative automation* means that:

+**You define *what* resources you need but not *how* to create them.**

+In the case of Resource Manager templates, Resource Manager takes care of these details for you.